franreyn/pimaonline-strataui/docs/how-to-dev/widgets/slider.md

       // Hide the slide if it's not the current one sliderItem.style.display = sliderIndex !== currentSlide ? "none" : "block";
-      // If it's the current slide, add the 'active' class to the corresponding dot if (sliderIndex === currentSlide) {
+      // If it's the current slide, add the "active" class to the corresponding dot if (sliderIndex === currentSlide) {
         sliderDot.classList.add("active");
       }